AI Slack Message Tone Tutorial: Direct Without Being Curt

 1. Write the ugly draft.
 Two sentences max — what is going on, what you want.
 Do not polish it.

 3. Read the rewrite aloud.
 If it sounds like a person you would respect saying it to you, it passed.
-If it sounds like a press release or a HR memo, ask for “drop one level of formality”.
+If it sounds like a press release or an HR memo, reply “drop one level of formality.”

 4. Check the ask is single, specific, and time-bound.
 Multi-asks dilute the thread; vague asks get ignored.

 5. Edit one word.
-Even one word of your own voice transforms an AI-rewritten message from “polished” to “real”.
+Even one word of your own voice turns an AI rewrite from “polished” to “real.”
 The receiver senses the difference even when they cannot name it.

 6. Send.
-If you hesitated more than 30 seconds reading the rewrite, the draft was right and the rewrite is fine — your hesitation is the cost of doing the message at all.
+If you hesitated more than 30 seconds reading the rewrite, the draft was right and the rewrite is fine — your hesitation is the cost of sending a hard message at all, not a tone problem.

 First-run exercise